- 1 Crane Towers – A Marvel of Modern Architecture

 For a real German experience, don’t forget to try a yummy Reibekuchen (Hot Potato Pancake) or a Bratwurst hotdog!

 Cologne Old Town Christmas Markets

 Take the kids for a zoom around the ice skating rink at Heinzels Wintermarchen, Colognes old town Christmas Markets.
 There is no need to have your own skates as you can hire them on site.

 Colognes Christmas markets start on the last Monday before Advent.
-So this year the 2018 Markets will be 26th November to the 23rd December.
+So the 2019 Cologne Christmas Markets will be 26th November to the 23rd December.

 Located in the Eisenmarkt are Tunnes and Schal.
 These two cast puppet characters from Colognes theatre past represent love and fortune.
 Rub Tunnes ‘nose’, for love to prosper in your life or ‘shake’ Schals hand to have fortune.

-As you can see, many have rubbed Tunnes nose!
+As you can see by the golden glow on the statue, many have rubbed Tunnes nose!

 Should you decide fortune is your future and your loved one is looking on (unimpressed), I suggest you take a trip past Hohenzollen bridge.
 Attach a padlock and lock your love together forever along with thousands of others.
 It’s a win win!

 Cologne, Germany – A town with a History

 For a little bit of history while walking around the city look down to the footpath you are walking on.
 You might notice golden plaques on the pavement.
 Each of these plaques represents a Jew that was taken during WW2 from the very building your standing in front of.